Celebrating B’nai Mitzvah at Tikvat Israel

 What the B’nai Mitzvah Do

-The Mitzvah Project: Each bar and bat mitzvah student – independently or with family and friends – is expected to complete a mitzvah (social action) project prior to the simcha.
+The Mitzvah Project: In addition, each b’nai mitzvah student – independently or with family and friends – is expected to complete a mitzvah (social action) project prior to the simcha.
 It may be a one-time or ongoing activity.

 Examples of actual projects include: